 Shakespeare presents Macbeth as if he were at the mercy of the forces of evil.
 The witches target Macbeth for their “hurly burly” and are determined to wreak moral confusion.
 (They are planning to meet Macbeth “upon the heath”, when the “battle’s lost and won”).

 The witches appear to have considerable supernatural power and their strength is reinforced through the sequential order of the events.
 The witches greet Macbeth before Ross and Angus and therefore Macbeth invests a great deal of trust in their prophecies and refers to them later as the “perfectest report”.
 Indeed, to Elizabethan audiences, there would have been no doubt that the witches had the power to play moral havoc.
-Their undisputed power is revealed in their capacity to quell storms and make life miserable for the ship captains.
+Their undisputed power is revealed in their capacity to quell storms and make life miserable for the ship’s captains.
 The first witch boasts, “Here, I have a pilot’s thumb, Wreck’d as homeward he did come”.
-(Shakespeare typically employs dramatic irony: the audience is informed of the King’s decision to promote Macbeth before he does.)

 Once the physical battle against Norway has been “lost and won” (during which Macbeth acts so honourably that he accrues another title), the witches target another battle scene—Macbeth’s moral values.
 They predict moral confusion stating, “fair is foul, and foul is fair”.
 Soon after their encounter Macbeth echoes their ambiguity when he, too states, that their prophecies “cannot be ill, cannot be good”.
 They cannot be entirely harmful because they commenced “in a truth”; Macbeth becomes Thane of Cawdor.
 Also, the fact that Shakespeare positions the witches as if they are the harbingers of great news, gives them credibility.
 Nevertheless Macbeth is uneasy.
 If their news is good, why, he wonders, is he full of fearful or “horrible imaginings”.
 Fearfully and strangely, he is aware that his “heart knock(s) at my ribs against the use of nature”.
 Why is he scared of evil thoughts?